-The analysis was based on the timing of the reversal effects, with the time until reversal of the deferred tax expense shorter than the time until reversal of the deferred tax benefit.
+The analysis of the recoverability of deferred tax assets was based on the timing of the reversal effects, with the time until reversal of the deferred tax expense shorter than the time until reversal of the deferred tax benefit.
 The expense thus materializes earlier than the benefit.

-Deferred tax liabilities totaling €162,892 thousand were recognized in the table 'Reconciliation of the equity on the HGB balance sheet to eligible own funds'.
+Deferred tax liabilities totaling €159,184 thousand were recognized in the table 'Reconciliation of the equity on the HGB balance sheet to eligible own funds'.
 The calculation of deferred taxes takes into account applicable tax legislation and tax rates.
 On this basis, there are no own funds that would have to be recognized under Tier 3.